 About the venue:

-The conference will be held in the Newman building at the University of Exeter’s Streatham Campus (building 18 on the campus map).
+The conference will be held in the Newman building, accessed via the Peter Chalk Centre (imaged above), on the University of Exeter’s Streatham Campus (building 18 on the campus map).
 Please use this pin on Google maps should you need interactive directions.

 Places to eat on campus